This post was originally published on May 17th, 2018. Updated for April 12th, 2022.

 - Target carefully on social media, making sure to focus on platforms where this generation is most active.

-The Millennials, so-called because they came of age during the new millennium, are the nation’s largest generation to-date (83 million strong), and they are very different from their Baby Boomer parents, completely upending the nation’s workforce structure.
+The Millennials got their name because they came of age during the new millennium.
+They are the nation’s largest generation to-date (83 million strong).
+Millennials are very different from their Baby Boomer parents.
+They’ve completely upended the nation’s workforce structure.
 Their collective actions and values are strongly influenced by:

 - 9/11 and its aftermath